gianlucasposito/YOLO-Waste-Detection/README.md

 # YOLO-Waste-Detection

 **YOLO-Waste-Detection** is an object-detection project built on the Ultralytics YOLOv8 framework to classify and localize five types of waste,Glass, Metal, Paper, Plastic, and Waste in images.
 Waste accumulation in urban and natural environments poses serious threats to human health, biodiversity, and climate.
-Computer vision offers scalable, accurate, and real-time monitoring of waste streams, boosting recycling yields and support proactive environmental management.
+Computer vision offers scalable, accurate, and real-time monitoring of waste streams, enhancing recycling efficiency and supporting proactive environmental management.

 ## 📂 Repository Structure